music-encoding/guidelines/_guidelines-v3/11-editTrans/04-edittransAddDelOmissions/01-edittransOmission.md

 indicate the cause of uncertainty and the person responsible for the conjectured reading.

-{% include plainExample.html example="examples/editTrans/editTrans-sample223.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample223.xml" valid="true" %}
 Where the difficulty in transcription arises from an identifiable cause, the **@agent** attribute signifies the causative agent.
 The **@cert** attribute signifies the degree of certainty ascribed to the transcription of the text contained